granzscientific/pi-zero-geiger-counter/pi-software/README.md

-# pyGI/webGI - A software suite for the PiGI
+# pyGI/webGI - A Web interface for the Granz Scientific Raspberry Pi Zero Geiger Counter

 Python/HTML5/CSS/JS/Websocket software suite for collecting, distributing, monitoring, mapping and analyzing ionizing radiation counts detected by the PiGI-Module.